OpenTechStrategies/hypha-wiki/Local-development-environment.md

 SESSION_COOKIE_SAMESITE = None
 ~~~~

 If you do not use the app name for the database.
-(The default app name is still "opentech" but that will change in the future.)

 ~~~~
 import dj_database_url